sonic-pi-net/sonic-pi/etc/doc/tutorial/A.18-additive-synthesis.md

 waves to give the sound some bass and depth.
 Finally, I used `define` to wrap my code in a function which I can then use to play a melody.
-Try playing your own melody and also messing around with the contents of the `:bell` function until you create your own crazy sound to play with!
+Try playing your own melody and also messing around with the contents of the `:bell` function until you create your own fun sound to play with!

 ```
 define :bell do |n|